QVEU/QVEU/pages/info.md

 layout: page
 title: "About the QVEU"
 subheadline: "Quantitative Virology and Evolution Unit"
-teaser: "We are experimental virologist and computational biologists using the tools of systems biology, population genetics, and functional genomics to explore how viruses emerge, evolve and cause disease"
+teaser: "We are experimental virologists and computational biologists using the tools of systems biology, population genetics, and functional genomics to explore how viruses emerge, evolve and cause disease"
 permalink: "/info/"
 header:
     image_fullwidth: "Aerial.png"